Deterritorialization: Deterritorialization and reterritorialization

 Mediatization works as a preferential source of deterritorialization, while it becomes a catalyzer of other sources of deterritorialization (migrations, tourism, vast shopping centers, and economical transformations).
 As Tomlinson points out, mediatization is absolutely omnipresent in everyday contemporary cultural experiences, it therefore appears as clearly decisive in deterritorialized cultural experience.
 The aforementioned experience implies opening up to the world and amplifying cultural horizons through the globalized mass media.
 This means that globalization transforms the relation between the places where we live and our cultural activities, experiences and identities.
 Paradoxically, deterritorialization also includes reterritorialized manifestations, which García Canclini defines as "certain relative, partial territorial relocalizations of old and new symbolic productions".
-According to the concept of glocalization proposed by Robertson, deterritorialization and reterritorialization constitute both sides of the same coin of cultural globalization.
+According to the concept of globalization proposed by Robertson, deterritorialization and reterritorialization constitute both sides of the same coin of cultural globalization.
 Deterritorialization speaks of the loss of the "natural" relation between culture and the social and geographic territories, and describes a deep transformation of the link between our everyday cultural experiences and our configuration as preferably local beings.
 As Giddens argues, "the very tissue of spatial experience alters, conjoining proximity and distance in ways that have few close parallels in prior ages".
 Nevertheless, it is very important not to interpret the deterritorialization of localized cultural experiences as an impoverishment of cultural interaction, but as a transformation produced by the impact the growing cultural transnational connections have on the local realm, which means that deterritorialization generates a relativization and a transformation of local cultural experiences, whether it is from the local event itself or by the projection of symbolical shapes from the local event.